The incredible rise of steam power in the Industrial Revolution

 This meant that the piston pushed in a constant circular motion, rather than falling up and down.

-Keeping a circular rotation meant that natural momentum was kept up by the wheel, again, making it more efficient.
+Keeping a circular rotation meant that natural momentum was maintained by the wheel, again, making it more efficient.

 James Watt approached a manufacturer called Matthew Boulton to make this machine and it quickly became the best-selling, and most reliable, steam engine ever made.